-The mission of the Department of Physical Therapy is to: (1) prepare competent, ethical, reflective physical therapist professionals who engage in evidence based practice autonomously and collaboratively with diverse populations in an ever-changing health care environment, (2) cultivate a faculty committed to excellence in teaching and mentoring, scholarship and research, clinical expertise, and service to the University and community, (3) develop clinical partnerships and professional alliances that improve our ability to promote health, well-being, and quality of life for local and global communities.
+The mission of the Department of Physical Therapy is to: (1) prepare competent, ethical, reflective physical therapist professionals who engage in evidence-based practice autonomously and collaboratively with diverse populations in an ever-changing healthcare environment, (2) cultivate a faculty committed to excellence in teaching and mentoring, scholarship and research, clinical expertise, and service to the University and community, and (3) develop clinical partnerships and professional alliances that improve our ability to promote the health, well-being and quality of life for local and global communities.

 All students in the program must have advisement in order to enroll.
-Group advisement sessions are held regularly for students interested in applying for entrance into the program.
+Group advisement sessions are held regularly for students who are interested in applying for entrance into the program.
 The advisement schedule is available on the department website.
 Inquiries also can be directed to the department by email.
-All full time faculty members serve as academic advisors.
+All full-time faculty members serve as academic advisors.

-The PT program is accredited by the Commission on Accreditation in Physical Therapy Education as an entry-level PT program for the Doctor of Physical Therapy (DPT) degree through the year 2022.
+The Physical Therapy program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) as an entry-level PT program for the Doctor of Physical Therapy (DPT) degree through the year 2025.

 Clubs and Societies